CaffeineMC/hydrogen-fabric/README.md

 :warning: **DO NOT USE THIS IN WORLDS YOU CARE ABOUT.** There may be serious problems.
 This entire mod was constructed in one night.

+As with most things I publish, this repository's existence is not a guarantee that I'll maintain this mod.
+This mod is an experiment.
+Please keep that in mind.

 ### License

 Hydrogen is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the